BIONF/FAS/README.md

 # Additional Information

-A thorough guide to all FAS options can be found at 'TOBEADDED' For more information on the algorithms in FAS you can check 'TOBEADDED'
+A thorough guide to all FAS commands and options can be found at [our WIKI page](https://github.com/BIONF/FAS/wiki).

 # Contact
 dosch@bio.uni-frankfurt.de

 tran@bio.uni-frankfurt.de

 ebersberger@bio.uni-frankfurt.de